DanKim0213/BCSniper/feature.md

 ## Process
 - ~~Render unregistered items~~
 - ~~Modify items and views~~
+- ~~sell Item now~~
+- Refactor codes
 - sell Item when due to the date
 - sell Item when out of either max or min

+## Feedback
+- what if the button 'SELL NOW!' ocurred error once deleting its item?
+- order how many bitcoins you want, not only one bitcoin
+- change duration, max, min after creating Item